 What sales automation tools should you be using?

-The Zoho customer relationship management system provides a pleasant mixture of different features at a decent price.
-It is compatible with many of the different Zoho products and is an all-around great choice of CRM.
+The Zoho CRM system provides a pleasant mixture of unique features at an affordable price.
+It is compatible with many of the different Zoho products and is an all-around great choice for your sales process automation software.

 - It has powerful email marketing tools.

 - Workflow automation is locked behind premium costs

 - The voice assistant is not great

 This CRM system is impressive for small and medium-sized businesses (SMBs) who want to get started as soon as possible.
 With an AI assistant, customizable options, and a reasonable pricing tier, Freshsales is good value.

 - A simple way to implement a CRM tool for smaller businesses.